Fostering Independence Through Education Act

 Eligibility & Criteria:

-• Be a Pennsylvania resident Be under age 26
+• Be a Pennsylvania resident Be under the age of 26

 • Received a high school diploma or equivalent approved credential